dc4eu/educational-pilot/sectorial-eaa-catalogue/schemes-data-models/EDC-W3C-Credential-Process-Guide.md

 This document explains the **end-to-end process** to transform a sector-defined Higher Education Diploma into a fully EBSI-compliant **EDC-W3C Verifiable Credential**.

 Designed for **business stakeholders** and **technical implementers**, it includes:
+- EAA attributes identified at Sector-level for a given Edcuatin/Professional achievement
 - Field-to-ELM mapping
 - ELM graph construction
 - EDC-W3C credential structure